What are the PON semester programs?

 How do I qualify for the graduate student rate?

 To confirm your status as a graduate student, we require a letter from a supervising faculty member or program administrator certifying that you are enrolled as a full-time graduate student in a degree program.
 This letter can be scanned and emailed to email@example.com.

-The semester programs are structured as semester-length courses that meet weekly over 10-12 weeks.
-As a participant, you will attend 2-3 hours of class weekly and you can expect 1-2 hours of homework assignments (readings, quizzes, videos, etc.) each week.
+The semester programs are structured as semester-length courses that meet weekly over 10 to 12 weeks.
+Classes are offered live, weekly for two hours and you can expect one to two hours of homework assignments (readings, videos, simulation preparation, etc.) each week.
 Some negotiations, mediations, or small group work may take place outside of scheduled class time.

 What is the attendance policy?

 Because the format of the class centers on classroom discussion and participation in role plays, attendance is critical.
 Since many of the simulations will be conducted in pairs or small groups, absences will not only affect your own learning but also that of your fellow classmates.
 Please note that participants are only allowed one or two absences based on the program.
 Please refer to the syllabus of the semester program for clarification.
 Tardiness of more than 20 minutes will count as an absence.
 Certificates will be mailed after the program to participants who meet attendance requirements.

 What is your payment policy?